hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 unige/valuation-service        latest    93516633b7b3        48 seconds ago       814MB
 unige/instrument-service       latest    b1bded92050c        About a minute ago   814MB
 unige/counterparty-service     latest    1789c8543673        2 minutes ago        780MB
-unige/web-sso                  latest    2176f1175742        31 hours ago         109MB
 unige/api-gateway              latest    b355613b0bbd        32 hours ago         371MB
 " %}

-So at this point, we have docker images for the microservices, the api-gateway and the web-sso.
+{% include success.html content="You now have Docker images for your microservices.
+So at this point, we have docker images for the microservices and the api-gateway." %}

-{% include success.html content="You now have Docker images for your microservices" %}

-Let's start a docker container with the counterparty micro-service and let's map the port ``8080`` of the container to the port ``10080`` of the host.
+Let's start a docker container with the counterparty microservice and let's map the port ``8080`` of the container to the port ``10080`` of the host.
+In principle, this will start a Linux OS and then start the microservice as the first process (PID 1).
+This container provides all the service, you would expect from any Linux system such as network, security, and isolation.

 {% highlight bash %}
 $  docker run --name myCounterpartyService -p 10080:8080 unige/counterparty-service:latest
 {% endhighlight %}